 Copy permalink to share

 Trillium sessile Linnaeus.
-Subgenus: Sessilia.
 Common name: Sessile Trillium, Sessile Toadshade, Toad Trillium.
 Phenology: Mar-Apr.
 Habitat: Rich forests.
 Distribution: Primarily a species of the northern Midwest, T. sessile ranges from w.
 NY, s.
 MI, n.
 IL, n.
 MO, and e.
 KS south to e.
 VA, ne.
 NC, c.
 TN, n.
 AL, AR, and e.
 OK.
 The easternmost occurrences are disjunct populations east of the Blue Ridge, in MD, VA, and along the Roanoke River in ne.
 NC (where limited to very rich soils of natural levees and lower slopes along the Roanoke River).

-ID notes: Petals maroon or green.
+ID notes: Petal maroon or green.

 Origin/Endemic status: Native